sundsvallai/intric/docs/architecture.md

 - No persistent storage of LLM API keys in database

 ### API Security
-- Input validation and sanitization
+- Input validation and sanitization with Pydantic
-- Rate limiting
+- Error handling for external API rate limits
 - CSRF protection
 - Security headers